-- (a) Members of the Compensation Committee.
-The Plan shall be administered, and Awards shall be granted hereunder, by the Compensation Committee. - (b) Authority of the Compensation Committee.
-Subject to Section 3(a), the Compensation Committee shall have full discretionary power and authority, subject to such resolutions not inconsistent with the provisions of the Plan or applicable law as may from time to time be adopted by the Board, to (a) interpret and administer the Plan and any instrument or agreement entered into under the Plan, (b) establish such rules and regulations and appoint such agents as it shall deem appropriate for the proper administration of the Plan, and (c) make any determination and take any other action that the Compensation Committee deems necessary or desirable for administration of the Plan.
+Members of the Compensation Committee.
+The Plan shall be administered, and Awards shall be granted hereunder, by the Compensation Committee.

+Authority of the Compensation Committee.
+Subject to Section 3(a), the Compensation Committee shall have full discretionary power and authority, subject to such resolutions not inconsistent with the provisions of the Plan or applicable law as may from time to time be adopted by the Board, to (a) interpret and administer the Plan and any instrument or agreement entered into under the Plan (including determining the terms and conditions of all Awards, any vesting schedules, and any waivers or acceleration thereof), (b) establish such rules and regulations and appoint such agents as it shall deem appropriate for the proper administration of the Plan, and (c) make any determination and take any other action that the Compensation Committee deems necessary or desirable for administration of the Plan.
+For the avoidance of doubt, the minimum vesting restriction set forth in Section 6 below does not apply to the Compensation Committee's discretion to provide in the terms of an Award or otherwise for accelerated exercisability or vesting of any Award upon the occurrence of one or more events other than completion of a service period, including an involuntary termination of employment, Retirement, death, disability or a Change in Control.
 All questions of interpretation, administration, and application of the Plan shall be determined in good faith by a majority of the members of the Compensation Committee then in office, except that the Compensation Committee may authorize any one or more of its members, or any officer of the Company, to execute and deliver documents on behalf of the Compensation Committee, and the determination of such majority shall be final and binding in all matters relating to the Plan.
+Notwithstanding the foregoing, any action or determination by the Compensation Committee specifically affecting or relating to an Award to a non-employee director shall require the prior approval of the Board of Directors.